Workout Supplements: What Supplements Should I Take?

 What are the best collagen supplements?

-Over the years in our nutritional counselling practice, our registered nutritionists and registered dietitians have been asked a great many questions on bodybuilding and workout supplements such as protein powder, creatine and collagen.
+Over the years in our nutritional counselling practice, our registered nutritionists and registered dietitians have been asked a great many questions on strength training, bodybuilding and workout supplements such as protein powder, creatine and collagen.

 Here are the top 5 questions that our sports nutritionists and dietitians have been asked, followed by their answers.

 What is the best protein powder?